Emily Bisharat: Political activism

 Bisharat was deeply concerned about the rights of Palestinian people.
-After the 1948 Palestinian exodus, Bisharat traveled to the United States to give talks and lectures on Palestinian rights.
+After the 1948 Palestinian expulsion and flight, Bisharat traveled to the United States to give talks and lectures on Palestinian rights.
 She wrote articles for Alraed magazine under the pseudonym Bin Al Urdon (Daughter of Jordan).

 Philanthropism

 Bisharat opened an orphanage for Palestinian children in 1948, and helped establish the first Jordanian nursing school in 1953.
 Her philanthropy was often deeply strategic.
 According to writer and researcher Suhair Tal, Bisharat knew that her society was unlikely to respond well to political activism from a woman, and she therefore "transformed her ideas into philanthropic programmes as a window for social acceptance".

 Death

 Bisharat died in 2004.
 She bequeathed her entire fortune of 500,000 JD (approximately $700,000 US) to various charities and the church, and donated her library, sewing machine, printer and spectacles to the Sisterhood Is Global Institute (SIGI).